-The VRM/EVRD must accept six lines to set the nominal voltage as defined by Table 3-2.
+The VRM must accept six lines to set the nominal voltage as defined by Table 3-3.
 When the VID [4:0] inputs are all high (in this case VID5 is a don't care), such as when no processor is installed, the regulator should disable its output voltage.
-If this disable code appears during previously normal operation, the regulator should turn off its output within 500 ms. The circuitry driving VID [5:0] is an open-collector/drain signal.
+If this disable code appears during previously normal operation, the regulator should turn off its output within 500 ms.

+The circuitry driving VID [5:0] is an open-collector/drain signal.
+These signals should be pulled-up to the front side bus (FSB) Vtt voltage.
 It is EXPECTED that the pull-up resistors will be located on the baseboard and will not be integrated into the PWM controller chip or VRM.
 Other platform components may use VID inputs and may require tighter limits than specified in Table 3-2.

-A normal no-processor VID [5:0] code for a Vcc regulator will be X11111, where X is defined as logic 1 or 0, disabling the VRM/EVRD.
+A normal no-processor VID [5:0] code for a Vcc regulator will be X11111, where X is defined as logic 1 or 0, disabling the VRM.